abellizzi1/Pokemon-C/README.md

 **s** Stationary: They don't move

 **n** Random walker: They move similar to a pacer, but they can cross any terrain

+## More Information
+This was a project in COM S 327 at Iowa State taught by Jeremy Sheaffer.
+People had the option to use the professor's code after each assignment, but I am uploading my project because I used none of the professor's code (except for heap.c and heap.h).

+When first starting the game, the player can choose a starting pokemon out of 3 choices.
+The player is spawned in with 10 PokeBalls, Potions, and Revives.
+After defeating any trainer, the player is rewarded with a certain amount of PokeBucks to spend at a PokeMart.
+The player is only able to have 6 pokemon at a time, so each pokemon caught after this will be sent to the PokeCenter.
+When visiting a PokeCenter, the player can heal all their pokemon and exchange pokemon in the storage.